-Georgia has a drunk driving problem.
-DUIs are responsible for a third of car accident fatalities and have caused the deaths of 3700 people over a 10-year period.
+Alpharetta, GA has a drunk driving problem.
+DUIs are responsible for a third of car accident fatalities in the state and have caused the deaths of 3700 people over a 10-year period.
 Alpharetta is no exception.
 Drunk driving can lead to devastating injuries needing months or even years of costly medical care.
-If you or a close family member has been hit by a drunk driver, you have the right to recover the cost of your medical care, car repairs and even lost time from work, but you need to talk to an Alpharetta drunk driving accident attorney as soon as possible.
+If you or a close family member has been hit by a drunk driver, you have the right to recover the cost of your medical care, car repairs and even lost time from work, but you need to talk to a drunk driving accident attorney in Alpharetta as soon as possible.

 John Foy & Associates is ready to help.
 Our law firm is built around helping accident victims get the money they need to get treatment and remain financially stable.
 We only work for victims, never insurance companies.
 Our only goal is to get you the money you’re legally entitled to.
 Let us sit down with you, for free, to discuss your case.
 Call us at 404-400-4000 and get your free consultation today.